PhilippeMaincon/EspyInsideFunction.jl/docs/src/index.md

 1
 ```

-In this case, the code extracts and agregates results from multiple calls to `force`:
+In this case, the code extracts and aggregates results from multiple calls to `force`:

 ```jldoctest EspyDemo; output = false
 out = Matrix{Float64}(undef,nkey,nel)